Featured in...

 In partnership with Just Answer.

-Can I challenge a private parking fine in Scotland?
+Can I challenge a private parking offence in Scotland?

 Your chances of winning an appeal are slim if the landowner or operator issued the parking charge correctly and followed the Code of Practice and you committed a parking offence on private land.